Darxoon/AudioStory/readme.md

 ### Development

-This is still in development.
-A release date is not planned.
+This is still early in development.
+I am not sure where the development of this is going to go.